Scalsol/mega.pytorch/README.md

     python -m torch.distributed.launch \
         --nproc_per_node=4 \
+        tools/train_net.py \
         --master_port=$((RANDOM + 10000)) \
-        tools/train_net.py \
         --config-file configs/MEGA/vid_R_101_C4_MEGA_1x.yaml \
         OUTPUT_DIR training_dir/MEGA_R_101_1x

 Please note that:
 1) The models will be saved into `OUTPUT_DIR`.
 2) If you want to train MEGA and other methods with other backbones, please change `--config-file`.
-3) We provide template files named `BASE_RCNN_{}gpus.yaml` which would automatically change the batch size and other relevant settings.
-This behavior is similar to detectron2.
-If you want to train model with different number of gpus, please change it by yourself :)
-4) For training FGFA and DFF, we need pretrained weight of FlowNet.
+3) For training FGFA and DFF, we need pretrained weight of FlowNet.
 We provide the converted version [here](https://drive.google.com/file/d/1gib7XtS1fSYDTM9RnUJ72a3vREV_6SJH/view?usp=sharing).
 After downloaded, it should be placed at `models/`.
 See `config/defaults.py` and the code for further details.
-5) For training RDN, we adopt the same two-stage training strategy as described in its original paper.
+4) For training RDN, we adopt the same two-stage training strategy as described in its original paper.
 The first phase should be run with config file `configs/RDN/vid_R_101_C4_RDN_base_1x.yaml`.
 For the second phase, `MODEL.WEIGHT` should be set to the filename of the final model of the first stage training.
 Or you could rename the model's filename to `RDN_base_R_101.pth` and put it under `models/` and directly train the second phase with config file `configs/RDN/vid_R_101_C4_RDN_1x.yaml`.

 ### Tips for implementing your own method